To help you all get to know your new home and workplace, we’ve put together a handy A-Z of all things Roehampton.

 There’s also a great University community in the local area, with many of our students living in the nearby Alton Estate and surrounding areas.

 To find our more about both on and off campus accommodation, click here.

 Putney, on the banks of the River Thames, is the closest ‘town’ to the University of Roehampton.
 Putney has an overground rail station (Putney) and two tube stations (Putney Bridge and East Putney), both on the District Line.

-Fulham Football Club, of the Barclays Premier League, play their home games just across the river at Craven Cottage.
+Fulham Football Club, this season returning to the Premier League, play their home games just across the river at Craven Cottage.
 Putney is also the starting line for the annual Oxford v.
-Cambridge Boatrace.
+Cambridge Boat Race.

 Nearby towns also include Richmond, Wandsworth Town, East Sheen, Kingston and Hammersmith.

 The academic hub of Southlands College.
 The building is home to the Roehampton Business School and Roehampton esports.